nrbns/Omnibrowser/REAL_TIME_AUDIT.md

 ---

-**You’re 7 days from the most efficient, intelligent, green browser on Earth.**
+**You’re one privacy patch away from the most efficient, intelligent, green browser on Earth.**

 **Want me to generate**: